Starraider/fotoblog_sitepackage/README.md

-Sitepackage for the project "Fotoblog Sitepackage"
+# TYPO3 sitepackage for a foto blog website
 ==============================================================

-Add some explanation here.
+This is a sitepackage which preconfigures the blog extension and comes with some nice blog templates.

+Author: Sven Kalbhenn